 Anisotropic filtering is a technique used to improve the quality of textures applied to the surfaces of 3D objects when drawn at a sharp angle.
 Use the Anisotropic filtering slider to set the degree of anisotropic filtering for improved image quality.
 Enabling this option improves image quality at the expense of some performance.

-• Application-controlled

-Note: To configure options with the slider, clear this check box and click Apply.
-If this check box is selected (checked), the configurable options are automatically disabled because the application determines the anisotropic filtering settings.
+• Application-controlled.
+If this check box is selected (shown in the left screenshot in Figure 8.5), the configurable options are automatically disabled because the application determines the anisotropic filtering settings.